 Ignoring the jibe, I turn my attention to the time stamp on the screen.
 ‘See that?’

 ‘It says nine fifteen.
 What of it?’

 Roots of Corruption

-The third in Laura's Wilde Investigations series will be published on 26 March 2020 in paperback and e-book.
+The third in Laura's Wilde Investigations series was published on 26 March 2020 in paperback and e-book.

 Signed copies can be pre-ordered on my website here.

 ‘How enterprising of you, Ms Wilde.
 For a creature of the wildest forests, such as still exist, you possess a surprising amount of business acumen.’

 ‘I wouldn’t go that far.’
 Lord Ellensthorne steeples his fingers and leans forward.
 He is perfectly positioned to make it look like the raven is swooping over his head to attack us.
 I wonder how long has he practised the pose.
 ‘As entertaining as our verbal sparring has been, perhaps you could get to the point?
 I’m a busy man.’

 ‘We’re here to take your statement regarding your phone call with Hynryk Hailfax last night.’